copier-org/copier/docs/generating.md

 one of `git+https://`, `git+ssh://`, `git@` or `git://`, or it ends with `.git`.

-Use the `--data` command-line argument or the `data` parameter of the `copier.run_auto()` function to pass whatever extra context you want to be available in the templates.
+Use the `--data` command-line argument or the `data` parameter of the `copier.run_copy()` function to pass whatever extra context you want to be available in the templates.
 The arguments can be any valid Python value, even a function.

 Use the `--vcs-ref` command-line argument to checkout a particular Git ref before